xoofx/SharpNng/readme.md

 ## Features

-- Strict mapping with the C API, same naming
+- Strict mapping with the C API
 - Pure DllImport library via `using static nng;`
 - Compatible with `netstandard2.0+`.
 - Fast interop with `Span` friendly API.